-- 384-13.
+- (c) Used As Service Equipment Each panelboard, if used as service equipment, shall be provided with a main bonding jumper sized in accordance with Section 250-79(d) or the equivalent placed within the panelboard for connecting the grounded service conductor on its supply side to the panelboard frame. - 384-13.
 General.
 All panelboards shall have a rating not less than the minimum feeder capacity required for the load computed in accordance with Article 220.
-Panelboards shall be durably marked by the manufacturer with the voltage and the current rating and the number of phases for which they are designed and with the manufacturer's name or trademark in such a manner as to be visible after installation, without disturbing the interior parts or wiring. - 384-14.
+Panelboards shall be durably marked by the manufacturer with the voltage and the current rating and the number of phases for which they are designed and with the manufacturer's name or trademark in such a manner as to be visible after installation, without disturbing the interior parts or wiring.
+All panelboard circuits and circuit modifications shall be legibly identified as to purpose or use on a circuit directory located on the face or inside of the panel doors. - (FPN): See Section 110-22 for additional requirements. - 384-14.
 Lighting and Appliance Branch-Circuit Panelboard.
 For the purposes of this article, a lighting and appliance branch-circuit panelboard is one having more than 10 percent of its overcurrent devices rated 30 amperes or less, for which neutral connections are provided. - 384-15.
 Number of Overcurrent Devices on One Panelboard.
 Not more than forty-two overcurrent devices (other than those provided for in the mains) of a lighting and appliance branch-circuit panelboard shall be installed in any one cabinet or cutout box.